The RegTech drive and investment powering industry growth

 Characterised by tasks combining clerical and knowledge work with handover between tasks achieved ad-hoc via electronic communications, long-established operating processes are proving inadequate for this ‘new normal.’

-The need to modernise, and equip teams and individuals to work as productively beyond the office as within it, is driving investment in digital platforms.
+The need to modernize, and equip teams and individuals to work as productively beyond the office as within it, is driving investment in digital platforms.
 Delivered as software-as-a-service from the cloud, these platforms mean location is no barrier to productivity and success.

 Until recently, digital transformation programmes have bypassed the operations teams responsible for ensuring compliance with regulations.
 Why is this?
 An explanation could be that, while compliance is a necessary cost of doing business in regulated sectors, it can be viewed by executives who steer the revenue engines of their firms as a sinkhole consuming ever greater resources but contributing little to their growth agendas.